Personal loans vs line of credit

-Loans primarily comes in two forms, secured and unsecured loans.
-Secured loans require a collateral – something pledged as a security for repayment of a loan, which is to be forfeited in the event of a default.
+Loans primarily come in 2 forms – secured and unsecured loans.
+Secured loans require a collateral to be pledged as a security, which will be forfeited in the event of a default.

 On the other hand, unsecured loans do not require any type of collateral.
 Instead, lenders are approved based on a borrower’s creditworthiness.
-They can be either term or revolving loans.
-In this article, we will be comparing two types of unsecured loans, Personal Loans and Line of Credit.
+Unsecured loans can be either term or revolving loans.

 What are the differences between Personal Loans and Line of Credit?

-DBS Personal Loan allows you to borrow funds up to 10 times your monthly salary with fixed interest rate from as low as 3.88%p.a and 1% processing fee (E.I.R 7.56%p.a) and loan tenures ranging from 1 to 5 years.
+DBS Personal Loan allows you to borrow up to 10 times your monthly salary, with a loan tenure ranging from 6 months to 5 years.
+The fixed interest rates start from 3.88% p.a., and the processing fee is 1%.

-DBS Cashline is a type of line of credit that allows you to get up to 4 times your monthly salary or up to 10 times your monthly salary if your annual income is up to S$120,000.
-Interest rates are around 20.5% p.a, which calculates to around 0.06% per day.
-This is lower than credit card rates.
+DBS Cashline is a type of line of credit that allows you to get up 10 times your monthly salary if your annual income is $120,000 and above.
+Interest rates are around 22.9% p.a., which works out to around 0.07% per day.
+This is lower than credit card interest rates.

 Grouping your credit card and high interest debts together can make it easier for you to pay off your balances without getting overwhelmed.